-In addition, NPF4 should assert that it is reasonable for Local Authorities to impose a maximum payback period for onshore wind development.
+• In addition, NPF4 (perhaps in Policy 2 on climate emergency and repeated in Policy 33) should assert that it is reasonable for Local Authorities to impose a maximum carbon payback period or threshold for renewable energy development.
 Any development that had a payback period over that maximum should then be refused consent by the Planning Authority.
 The maximum period would need to be informed by the science and for that we suggest an urgent review of the carbon calculator.
+To support this, Policy 2c could align more closely with Policy 33 by referencing peatland emissions assessment as part of a life emissions assessment for development.